Sidney-Dev/node-rabbitmq/README.md

-# node-rabbitmq
-Node.js - Express integration with RabbitMQ
+# Node.js - Express integration with RabbitMQ

 Each folder comprises of a node application, where one is to send, and another to receive data via RabbitMQ.